[Docs] Pipeline author guide gives a basic demonstration of including a third-party tool

 Brett, this is currently very unpolished, but I'd welcome comments

-#6 Updated by Brett Smith about 3 years ago
+#6 Updated by Brett Smith over 3 years ago

 Everything on the page is great.
 The examples are to-the-point and clear.
 The order of concepts on the page makes sense.